pipkuzz/micropython-TFTP-Client/README.md

     Method: put_file('file_name', [mode='octet'])

-        PUT's file_name to 'host' using 'mode'
+        PUT's 'file_name' to 'host' using 'mode'

         Args:
             file_name (str): Name of file to be PUT.